-Once king Akbar thought of playing a trick on his favourite minister, Birbal.
+Once King Akbar thought of playing a trick on his favourite minister, Birbal.
 He confided in all other ministers and shared his plan with them.
 As per the plan, all the ministers had to carry an egg each the following day, hidden inside their robes.
-The next day, Akbar told his courtiers that he had a dream – according to it, if the ministers fetch an egg each from the royal pond, it will prove their loyalty towards the king.
+The next day, Akbar told his courtiers that he had a dream – according to it, if the ministers fetch an egg each from the royal pond, it will prove their loyalty towards him.
 After narrating his dream, Akbar asked all his ministers to do the same and show him their loyalty.
 As planned, all the ministers pretended to look for the eggs, and within no time all of them returned an egg each that was already hidden inside their robes.
 Birbal kept looking for the egg, but couldn’t find any.
-When Birbal reached empty handed, everyone sneered at him, and they were smiling at each other.
+When Birbal reached empty-handed, everyone sneered at him, and they were smiling at each other.
 Birbal could gauge the entire scenario and went up to the king and made the loud rooster-sounds.
-On being asked by the king why he did so, Birbal replied, “My king, I am not a hen, and therefore, I could not fetch you any eggs but I am a rooster, and this is what I can do best”.
+The King was perplexed and asked Birbal why he did so, upon which Birbal replied, “My King, I am not a hen, and therefore, I could not fetch you any eggs; but I am a rooster, and this is what I can do best”.
 Listening to this, everyone burst into a hearty laugh.

 Self-confidence helps in dealing with difficult situations.

 Once Birbal was sent as an ambassador to another kingdom.
-The king of that kingdom had also heard stories about Birbal’s sharp intellect and wanted to test the same.
-The king made all his ministers dress up like him, and they all sat in a line to test Birbal.
-When Birbal entered the courtroom, he was amazed to see everyone dressed in same clothes and sitting on a similar kind of throne.
-Perplexed and confused, Birbal took few moments to observe everyone and then went up to one of them and bowed in front of him.
-It was the king himself, and he was surprised beyond words.
+The King of that kingdom had also heard stories about Birbal’s sharp intellect and wanted to test the same.
+The King made all his ministers dress up like him, and they all sat in a line to test Birbal.
+When Birbal entered the courtroom, he was amazed to see everyone dressed in the same clothes and sitting on a similar kind of throne.
+Perplexed, Birbal took a moment to observe everyone and then went up to one of them and bowed in front of him.
+It was the King himself, who then was surprised beyond words.
 He stood up and hugged Birbal and also asked him how he could guess so.
 Birbal smiled and answered, “My lord, the kind of confidence you exuded, no one else did, and they also kept looking at you for approval”.
-The king felt amused and praised Birbal for his unmatched intellect and presence of mind.
+The King felt amused and praised Birbal for his unmatched intellect and presence of mind.